iago-mendes/stemguy-posts/2020-12-20-what-is-needed-for-a-website-to-work.md

 ## Host: using remote computers

-In theory, we could host websites in our computers, but they would need to stay on the whole time, which — along with other reasons — makes it impracticable.
+n theory, we could host websites in our computers, but they would need to keep turned on all the time, which — along with other reasons — makes it impracticable.
 Therefore, the most common practice is to use remote computers, by using some hosting service.

 There are a lot of options available in the market, but what I currently find the best solution for me is to use [Vercel](vercel.com) to host the front-end (which is free for individuals and has an awesome integration with Next.js) and [DigitalOcean](https://m.do.co/c/3fefb3daa386) to host the back-end (which is paid, but offers an amazing service for a small price), including databases.